How to Install 7-Zip on Debian

 • xargs wget: Downloads the tarball using the extracted URL

-For ARM64 systems, replace linux-x64 with linux-arm64 in the grep pattern.
-Minimal or server installations may need sudo apt install curl wget xz-utils first.
+If you are not on amd64, replace linux-x64 in both the download and extraction commands with the exact filename from the releases page (for example, linux-arm64 or linux-x86).
 If the automated download fails, visit the 7-Zip releases page manually and download the appropriate archive for your architecture.

 tar xf 7z*-linux-x64.tar.xz

-The archive contains a binary named 7zz.
+The archive extracts 7zz, 7zzs, and documentation files into the current directory.
+You only need 7zz for normal CLI use.
 You have two installation options depending on whether you have root access.

 Option A: System-Wide Installation (Requires sudo)